Ugandans with Disabilities Advocate for a More Inclusive Work Environment

 Click here for instructions on how to watch the video on Able Player.

-Research shows that only 1.3 percent of formally employed Ugandans are disabled, while 80 percent of Ugandans with disabilities live below the country’s poverty line.
-DJP Fellow Christine Oliver Dhikusooka sets out to learn the reasons why – and to uncover possible solutions.
-In Dhikusooka’s first film for the DJP, we meet Kose Fatuma, a mother who weaves fishing nets to support herself and her son, and Martha Mutesi, a Deaf schoolteacher who participated in a job training program that changed the course of her life.
+DJP Fellow Christine Oliver Dhikusooka sets out to learn why only 1.3 percent of formally employed Ugandans are disabled – and to uncover possible solutions.
+She interviews Kose Fatuma, a mother with a physical disability who weaves fishing nets to support herself and her son, and Martha Mutesi, a Deaf schoolteacher who participated in a job training program that changed the course of her life.
 “The … challenges that people with a disability face when it comes to accessing for employment opportunities, one of them is the attitude,” says Kalule Rashid, chairperson of the Uganda National Association of Cerebral Palsy.
 “To them here, I’m a person with a disability. … My words or my information I’m sharing here is full of cerebral palsy.”
-While Uganda has ratified some of the most progressive disability laws and policies in the world, advocates say the government needs to focus more on enforcing them.
+While Uganda has ratified some of the most progressive disability laws and policies in the world, 80 percent of Ugandans with disabilities still live below the country’s poverty line.

 Video edited by Desmond LaFave.
 Jody Santos contributed to this report.